Supergrow

 • Business+ plan at $15 per user/mo

-ClickUp is a comprehensive project and workflow management platform built for marketing agencies handling high-volume client work, complex pipelines and cross-functional teams.
-It centralises tasks, approvals, documents, requests and reporting into a single workspace so agencies can run client projects end-to-end without switching tools.
+ClickUp is a comprehensive project and workflow management platform layered into the marketing agency software stack, built for agencies handling high-volume client work, complex pipelines, and cross-functional teams.
+It centralizes tasks, approvals, documents, requests, and reporting into a single workspace, allowing agencies to run client projects end-to-end without switching tools.

 ClickUp flexibility allows agencies to design custom workflows for each service—whether it’s content production, campaign launches, onboarding or reporting—while keeping all communication and files tied to tasks.
-With automation, dashboards and process templates, it helps agencies scale operations and maintain consistent delivery as client volume grows.
+Automation, dashboards, and process templates help agencies scale operations and maintain consistent delivery as client volume grows.

 Key Features:

-• Customisable task views including List, Board, Calendar, Gantt and Timeline.
+• Customizable task views including List, Board, Calendar, Gantt and Timeline.

 • Workflow automation for repetitive tasks, handoffs and approvals.

-• Docs, wikis and SOPs stored directly inside workspaces.
+• Docs, wikis, and SOPs are stored directly inside workspaces.

 • Templates for content calendars, campaign workflows and client onboarding.